ashleyhitchings/data227-data-visualization-and-communication/README.md

-# data227-data-visualization-and-communication
+# Data 22700 Data Visualization and Communication
-Data wrangling and visualizations for UChicago data science class
+*Data wrangling and visualization outputs for UChicago data science class*